 Food Waste in Grocery stores is a Global Problem

-In US, an agency made a report on ‘How Supermarkets in the USA are Managing Their Food Waste’.
+In the US, an agency made a report on ‘How Supermarkets in the USA are Managing Their Food Waste’.
 The supermarkets were graded in three categories:

 - How much public information did the store share about food wastage?